Kherson Russian-appointed deputy governor Stremousov 'killed in car crash'

 He was wanted for treason by the Ukrainian police.

+Kherson Governor Vladimir Saldo said his deputy had been killed, but Ukrainian officials have expressed scepticism about the reports, which cannot be independently verified.

+Interfax news agency quoted officials as saying the crash happened on a road between Kherson city and Armyansk, a town to the south-east in Russian-annexed Crimea.

-Kherson, the only Ukrainian regional centre captured by Russian troops after the February invasion, is being targeted by a Ukrainian counter-offensive.
+Kherson, the only Ukrainian regional centre captured by Russian troops after the February invasion, lies on the western bank of the Dnipro river and is being targeted by a Ukrainian counter-offensive.

+Mr Stremousov was well known on social media for his regular updates on conditions at the frontline.

-In recent days, Mr Stremousov had been urging civilians to leave the eastern bank of the Dnipro river in the face of the Ukrainian advance, amid indications that Russian forces may be abandoning the city.
+In recent weeks he had urged civilians to cross the river in the face of the Ukrainian advance, and said it was "most likely" that Russian forces would leave the western bank entirely.

 Ukraine accuses Russia of forcibly deporting local residents.